Garve & District Energy Group

 GDCE followed this approach to include all properties, owned or rented, large or small and whether residents have or have not already bought into renewable energy government grant schemes.

-Up till now our efforts have been directed towards:
+Our efforts have been directed towards:

 The Garve and District Warmer Homes Scheme